The @everyone tag was added to Facebook groups in 2022 and provides a way to tag everyone within a Facebook group to give them a notification.

 Facebook is so busy now that we cannot possibly see all the content we've signed up for – there just aren't enough hours in the day.
 So when it comes to groups, Facebook is more likely to show your content to people who have recently interacted with you.
 You can, to some extent, control that.

 Spend time responding to other people's posts in your groups so that they are more likely to see yours.
-If your group is largely quiet, revisit your group strategy to see how you can encourage more people to create content in the group.
+If your group is mainly quiet, revisit your group strategy to know how you can encourage more people to create content in the group.

 How to use @everyone strategically